 - a.
-Severe anxiety-related symptoms are present most of the time, the child has difficulty controlling or managing the symptoms and seeks to avoid anxiety provoking situations and/or experiences severe distress if asked to engage in anxiety provoking situations such that there is severe distress and/or significant disruption to the child's (and/or parent/family's) life. - b.
-Severe mood-related symptoms are present most of the time, the child has difficulty controlling or managing the symptoms and the symptoms are associated with severe distress and/or significant disruption to the child's (and/or parent/family's) life. - c.
-Severe behavioural symptoms are present most of the time, the child has difficulty controlling or managing the symptoms and the symptoms are associated with severe disruption and/or distress for the child, and/or their parent/family and interpersonal relationships. - d.
+Severe anxiety-related symptoms are present most of the time, the adolescent has difficulty controlling or managing the symptoms and seeks to avoid anxiety provoking situations and/or experiences severe distress if asked to engage in anxiety provoking situations such that there is severe distress and/or significant disruption to the adolescent's (and/or parent/family's) life. - b.
+Severe mood-related symptoms are present most of the time, the adolescent has difficulty controlling or managing the symptoms and the symptoms are associated with severe distress and/or significant disruption to the adolescent's (and/or parent/family's) life. - c.
+Significant behavioural symptoms are present most of the time the adolescent has difficulty controlling or managing the symptoms and the symptoms are associated with severe disruption and/or distress for the adolescent, and/or their parent/family and interpersonal relationships. - d.
 Currently experiencing other severe mental health symptoms or severe psychological distress (e.g., complex trauma responses, obsessions, compulsions, severely disordered eating).
 Symptoms may be ongoing or of more recent or sudden onset. - e.
-Symptoms suggestive of an early form of a severe mental health condition (e.g., odd thinking/behaviour/speech, abnormal perceptions, short periods of unusually elevated mood, a substantial decrease in the need for sleep) or symptoms suggestive of an eating disorder. - f.
-Has been treated by a specialist community mental health service or admitted to hospital for a mental health condition in the previous 12 months.
+Symptoms suggestive of an early form of a severe mental health condition (e.g., odd thinking/behaviour/speech, abnormal perceptions, suspicious thinking, rapid mood swings, a substantial decrease in the need for sleep) or symptoms suggestive of an eating disorder.

+f.
+Has been treated by a specialist community mental health service or admitted to hospital for a mental health condition in the previous 12-months.